scrapy/scrapy/docs/topics/selectors.rst

     'good'

-Scrapy selectors are instances of :class:`~Selector` class constructed by passing either :class:`~scrapy.http.TextResponse` object or markup as an unicode string (in ``text`` argument).
+Scrapy selectors are instances of :class:`~Selector` class constructed by passing either :class:`~http.TextResponse` object or markup as an unicode string (in ``text`` argument).
 Usually there is no need to construct Scrapy selectors manually:
 ``response`` object is available in Spider callbacks, so in most cases